 Conclusion

 Bioresonance therapy offers a promising outlook for those struggling with this disease.
-While not always suggested as a standalone cure, it could be a valuable part of a comprehensive health strategy.
+While not always suggested as a standalone remedy, it could be a valuable part of a comprehensive health strategy.

 References:

-- Centers for Disease Control and Prevention on cholesterol statistics.
+- Centers for Disease Control and Proactive care on cholesterol statistics.

 - American Heart Association on LDL and HDL cholesterol.